elmahio/documentation/docs/logging-to-elmah-io-from-elmah.md

 ![Select Project Template](images/select_project_template.png)

 Navigate to elmah.io and login using your favorite social provider.
 When logged in, elmah.io redirects you to the dashboard.
-Click on Create new log and name your log:
+Click on _Create new log_ and name your log:

 ![Create New Log](images/create_new_log.png)

 When created, elmah.io shows you the install instructions.
 Don’t pay too much attention to the install steps, because the rest of this tutorial will guide you through the installation.
-Copy your log id from step 2 in the installation instructions (located in the dialog):
+Copy your log id from Step 2 in the installation instructions (located in the dialog):

 ![Copy your log id](images/copy_log_id_dialog.png)

-Navigate back to your web project, right click References and select Manage NuGet Packages:
+Navigate back to your web project, right click _References_ and select _Manage NuGet Packages_:

 ![Open Manage NuGet Packages](images/open_manage_nuget_packages.png)